Samsung/tizen-docs/docs/application/web/guides/security/secure-key.md

 # Secure Key Management

-## Dependencies

-- Tizen 3.0 and Higher for Mobile
-- Tizen 3.0 and Higher for Wearable
-- Tizen 3.0 and Higher for TV

-The key manager allows you to [control data access](./security/secure-key-w.md#access) by securely storing in a central secure repository keys, certificates, and sensitive data related to users and their password-protected applications.
+The key manager allows you to [control data access](#data-access-control) by securely storing in a central secure repository keys, certificates, and sensitive data related to users and their password-protected applications.
 Additionally, the key manager provides secure cryptographic operations for non-exportable keys without revealing the key values to clients.
 The central secure repository is protected by a password.

 The Key Manager API is mandatory for Tizen mobile, wearable, and TV profiles, which means that it is supported in all mobile and wearable devices.
 All mandatory APIs are supported on the Tizen Emulators.